nickserv/danamccurdy.com/_posts/2017-07-02-a-community-in-rhythm.md

 and the rhythms
 of those within it.

-One at the helm
+At the helm,
-can nudge it
+one can nudge it
 this way and that,
 but it is a living thing,
 always in flux,